openwisp/openwisp-monitoring/README.rst

 2. Enable secure SSH access from OpenWISP to your devices
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We have already well covered this in `How to configure push updates section of openwisp-controller <https://github.com/openwisp/openwisp-controller#how-to-configure-push-updates>`_.
+Follow the steps in `"How to configure push updates" section of the openwisp-controller documentation <https://github.com/openwisp/openwisp-controller#how-to-configure-push-updates>`_
+to allow SSH access to you device from OpenWISP.

-**Note:** Make sure device connection is enabled & working with right update strategy ie. ``OpenWISP SSH``.
+**Note:** Make sure device connection is enabled & working with right update strategy i.e. ``OpenWRT SSH``.

 .. image:: https://github.com/openwisp/openwisp-monitoring/raw/docs/docs/enable-openwisp-ssh.png
   :alt: Enable ssh access from openwisp to device